Do I Have Brown Dirt Or Is It Brown Algae?

 All the chemical readings are good.
 You keep your chlorine level between 1.5 - 3.5ppm.

 The question does say that after you vacuum the "dirt" comes right back into the pool.
-This could be a torn or ripped pleat on the cartridge.
+This could be a torn or ripped pleat

-pool looks good, and after a while, maybe overnight, the brown dirt reappears in the same spot, then you probably have brown algae.
+But, if the pool looks good, and after a while, maybe overnight, the brown dirt reappears in the same spot, then you probably have brown algae.

 Now the pool guy said to use a copper algaecide, probably chelated copper.
 One of the big concerns for this kind of algaecide is that it sometimes produces what's called "pool goo" or "pool tar" in vinyl swimming pools.